 How to Respond to Sexual Narcissism

-How you respond to sexual narcissism and their narcissistic relationship patterns depends largely on the nature of the relationship.
-Is this a one night stand or a long-term relationship?
-Are you committed to this person or wanting to exit the relationship?
-As a rule of thumb, partners of sexual narcissists should be careful not to reinforce unwanted behaviors while engaging in sex; avoid giving indication that the sexual narcissist’s behavior is wanted or enjoyable when possible (e.g., by moaning or smiling).
+How you respond to sexual narcissism and their narcissistic relationship patterns depends mainly on the nature of the relationship.
+Is this a one-night stand or a long-term relationship?
+Are you committed to this person or want to end the relationship with a narcissist?
+As a rule of thumb, partners of narcissists should be careful not to reinforce unwanted behaviors while engaging in sex; avoid indicating that the sexual narcissist’s behavior is wanted or enjoyable when possible (e.g., by moaning or smiling).

-You may try setting boundaries around sex, in which case it’s important that you’re firm in asserting your needs, as wavering may invite a sexual narcissist to violate and push your limits.
-Name the unacceptable behavior clearly (“Do not choke me during sex”) and restate the assertion as many times is needed.
-If the sexual narcissist tries to make it about their needs (“But this is what turns me on”), redirect the attention back to yourself.
+You may try setting boundaries around sex, in which case you must be firm in asserting your needs, as wavering may invite a sexual narcissist to violate and push your limits.
+Name the unacceptable behavior clearly (“Do not choke me during sex”) and restate the assertion as many times as needed.
+If the narcissist tries to make it about their needs (“But this is what turns me on”), redirect the attention back to yourself.

 Boundaries are helpful with a sexual narcissist outside of the bedroom as well.
-Because sexual narcissists often cheat to avoid the intimacy and vulnerability that comes with a committed relationship, you may want to express to your partner your limits around infidelity.
+Because narcissists often cheat to avoid the intimacy and vulnerability that come with a committed relationship, you may want to express to your partner your limits around infidelity.
 Individual therapy or couples counseling are both helpful resources for discussing sexual narcissists’ patterns and determining how and whether to proceed in the relationship.
 Ultimately, it may be in your best interest to walk away, in which case it’s worth educating yourself on what a narcissist does at the end of a relationship.
-Regardless of how you choose to proceed, it’s important as a first step to consider your safety.
+Regardless of how you choose to proceed, considering your safety is important as a first step.
 Some sexual narcissists may become aggressive or retaliatory when confronted about their behavior.

 When & How a Therapist Can Help